MrHarryW/FactFileGen/README.md

 # Fact File Generator 📄✨

 This is a simple Python script that generates a **fact file** based on a user's name and age.
-It calculates how many **days, minutes, and seconds** they have been alive, providing a fun and interactive way to explore time!
+It calculates how many **centuries, decades, years, months, weeks, days, minutes, seconds, milliseconds, microseconds and nanoseconds** they have been alive, providing a fun and interactive way to explore time!

 ## Features